EmirCobanOfficial/E-Commerce-Website/README.md

 ---

-## Kullanılan Teknolojiler
+## Kullanılan Teknolojiler / Technologies Used

 - HTML5
 - CSS (Bootstrap 5)
-- Font Awesome (ikonlar için)
+- Font Awesome (for icons)

 ---

-## Proje Hakkında
+## Proje Hakkında / About the Project

 Bu proje, sadece görsel ve yapı öğrenmek amacıyla geliştirilmiştir.
 JavaScript ya da backend kodları içermemektedir.
+This project was developed only for learning visuals and structure.
+It does not contain JavaScript or backend code.

 Tamamen Bootstrap bileşenleri ve grid sistemi kullanılarak responsive ve kullanıcı dostu bir sayfa oluşturulmuştur.
+A fully responsive and user-friendly page was created using Bootstrap components and grid system.

 ---

-## İletişim
+## İletişim / Contact

 Her türlü öneri ve geri bildirim için iletişime geçebilirsiniz.
+Feel free to contact me for any suggestions or feedback.